 Functional training: Ensure mentors and managers are available for training.
 Training and resources can help speed up a new hire’s integration into the company culture.

 Check-in: To ensure that they are comfortable.
 Discuss their concerns and schedule additional training if necessary.
 Use these meetings to offer constructive criticism/advice on specific tasks.

 According to a study, close to 90% of employees decide whether to stay or go in the first six months.
 Regular check-ins in the first six months can help influence their choice and retain them.

 This is the best time to measure the employee’s performance and determine if they are the right fit for the organization.
 After a year, onboarding programs transition into retention and employee satisfaction programs.
 Initial job training is completed and it’s time to schedule continuous development sessions.
 This is also a good time to discuss the company’s long term goals Help your employee understand how he can contribute toward achievement of these goals.
 Sharing the company’s long term goals can make your employees feel secure and directs work towards a common purpose.

 The easiest way to create a great employee experience and cement your employer brand is through onboarding.
 Early engagement with the new hire is crucial to shaping their opinion.
 Give them a glimpse of your company’s history, milestones, achievements and values.
 Create a roadmap and share it with your new hire.
 Communicate goals and expectations.
 Set 30-60-90 day milestones and define what needs to be completed for each milestone.
 Company-wide practices influence company culture.
 Design processes to encourage positive company culture.
 Ensure that you enforce the right culture when a new hire joins.

-The employee onboarding checklist is a great tool for designing an effective onboarding program.
+The employee onboarding template is a great tool for designing an effective onboarding program.
 Shape your employee’s opinion about your company and pave the way for a great employer-employee relationship.
 A great employee onboarding experience will help employees reach their potential faster and be great examples of your employer brand.
 First impressions matter, so get them right.